Fritz Lobinger: Life and career

 Lobinger launched his extensive writing career in 1963, publishing with Hirmer as co-author Africa’s Way to Life, a catechism based on their experience of African culture and designed for the instruction of adult candidates for baptism.
 The two colleagues were also the first missionaries in more than a century to encourage the use of traditional Xhosa musical styles in creating church songs.

-From 1970 to 1986, Lobinger worked at the Lumko Missiological Institute, the Pastoral Institute of the Episcopal Conference for the implementation of Second Vatican Council in South Africa.
-Lobinger’s early interest was in developing a system of "trainer catechists" to develop lay leadership, recognizing that a catechist plays a far greater role in the local community than his title suggests.
-He found models of lay engagement in Anglican and Methodist parishes.
+From 1970 to 1986, Lobinger was head of the Lumko Missiological Institute, the Pastoral Institute of the Episcopal Conference for the implementation of Second Vatican Council in South Africa.
+Lobinger's early interest was in developing a system of "trainer catechists" to develop lay leadership, recognizing that a catechist plays a far greater role in the local community than his title suggests.
+Lobinger found models of lay engagement in Anglican and Methodist parishes.
 He visited Brazil several times to study the work of education theorist Paolo Freire.
-He produced training materials and lead training sessions throughout South Africa.
+He produced training materials and led training sessions throughout South Africa.
 At Lumko, Lobinger contributed significantly to the development of the pastoral model of small Christian communities, including the model of Bible sharing, a method of Bible study that has implications for liturgical ministry, catechesis, social projects, and the institution of the local church.
+He collaborate at the institute with Hirmer and Bucher on the development of pastoral outreach programs.

-He completed his doctorate in theology in 1986.
+He completed his doctorate in theology from the University of Münster in 1986, with a dissertation about the role of catechists, supervised by Adolf Exeler.
 On 18 November 1987, Pope John Paul II appointed him Bishop of the Diocese of Aliwal.
-He received his episcopal consecration on 27 February 1987 from Wilfrid Fox Napier, Archbishop of Durban.
+He received his episcopal consecration on 27 February 1988 from Wilfrid Fox Napier, Archbishop of Durban.
+His motto was Omnes autem vos fratres estis (But all of you are brothers and sisters).
+A bishop, he supported translation from Xhosa and inculturation, small Christian communities, the training of lay leaders in workshops, and women and youth as "agents of change".
+He was committed to fighting apartheid and its racial injustice, and after apartheid called for educating voters.
+The diocese ran community development schemes such as housing for poor families and help for AIDS patients.
+Diocesan pastoral councils also including laypeople gave local churches participatory governance.

-John Paul accepted his resignation for reasons of age on 29 April 2004.
-In retirement Lobinger lived with Hubert Bucher and Oswald Hirmer, until their deaths in 2008 and 2011 respectively, in a nursing home for priests in Mariannhill, a suburb of Durban, the headquarters of the Congregation of Mariannhill Missionaries.
+John Paul II accepted his resignation for reasons of age on 29 April 2004.
+Lobinger had to wait for three years until his successor, Michael Wüstenberg, was ordained as bishop in 2007.